TFHRC-ABML/AutoFTIR/README.md

 </p>
 <p align="center"><b>Figure 4:</b> Review Page</p>

-Finally, user can also access the analysis results after combining different replicates by clicking on "Show Analysis Results" button, as shown in [Figure 5](#fig-analysis).
-It is noted that before using this page, the user should perform this analysis by clicking on "Analyze DB and Export to Excel".
-The columns representing the COV of each parameter are also colormaps, indicating high COV values, so that the user can perform further quality control checks.
+From the main page, the user can click on "Analyze DB and Export to Excel" button to combine different replicates and create an Excel export file.
+In addition, the analysis results are also available by clicking on the "Show Analysis Results" button, as shown in [Figure 5](#fig-analysis).
+The columns representing the Coefficient of Variation (COV) of each parameter are also colormaps, indicating high COV values, so that the user can perform further quality control checks.

 <a id="fig-analysis"></a>
 <p align="center">